barcradio/ultra-tracker/README.md

 ### Local Development
-To compile and run the applicationuse the following command in the terminal.
+To compile and run the application use the following command in the terminal.

 ```bash
 $ pnpm dev